xian-ran/prestackPro-Manual/pre-stack_pro_installation_and_troubleshooting/README.md

-# Pre-Stack Pro Installation and troubleshooting {#pre-stack-pro-installation-and-troubleshooting}
+# 9  	Installation and troubleshooting {#installation-and-troubleshooting}